tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 ## Pattern 1: Structure and templates {#structure_and_templates}

 One overriding commonality with API documentation is that they share a common structure, particularly with the reference documentation around the endpoints.
-In an upcoming chapter, I dive into the common sections in [endpoint documentation](docendpoints.html).
-The non-reference topics also share similar topics, which I [touch on later](#docnonref) as well.
+In an earlier section, we explored the common sections in [endpoint documentation](docendpoints.html).
+The non-reference topics also share similar topics, which I [touched upon](docnonref.html) as well.

 From a tool perspective, if you have common sections to cover with each endpoint, it makes sense to formalize a template to accommodate the publishing of that content.
 The template can provide consistency, automate publishing and style, and allow you to more easily change the design without manually reformatting each section.
 You could just remember to add the exact same sections on each page, but this requires more manual consistency.